AdvancedCustomFields/docs/actions/acf-input-admin_enqueue_scripts.md

 ---

 ## Description
-This action used to enqueue scripts and styles on pages where ACF fields are rendered.
+This action is used to enqueue scripts and styles on pages where ACF fields are rendered.
 For example, the page / post edit screen, front end form, options page, etc.

 It is very similar to the WordPress action [admin_enqueue_scripts](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_enqueue_scripts).

-## Examples
+## Example

 ### Basic usage.
 This example demonstrates how to use the action to register a style and/or script.